 Schedule Dentist Appointment at URBN Dental – The Local Dentist Open on Saturday

 If you experience symptoms of a cracked tooth, contact the dentists at URBN dental immediately.
-Our dental offices are equipped with state-of-the-art technology that allows us to provide you with the best dental services.
+Our dental offices are equipped with state-of-the-art technology that allows us to provide you with highly recommended dental services.
 Book your appointment now to avail our services.

 The tooth may get cracked due to a lot of reasons and can cause severe pain.
 The crack is not easy to locate, especially if it is not visible to the dentist.
 Common symptoms of a cracked tooth can help the dentist in his diagnosis.
 Such symptoms include pain that tends to come and go, pain while chewing and biting, swollen gums, teeth sensitivity to hot and cold foods and sweetness and discomfort.
 There are many causes of the cracked tooth, including sudden trauma or physical injury to the tooth.
 When you go to visit the dentist, the emergency dentist will thoroughly examine your teeth to locate the tooth.
 He may also suggest an X-ray to understand the condition of your teeth better.